AOMediaCodec/iamf-tools/iamf/api/decoder/README.md

 }
 ```

-Seeking or dynamic playback layout switching is not supported in standalone
+Seeking or dynamic mix switching is not supported in standalone mode.
-mode.